cyrilletuzi/vscode-angular-schematics/README.md

 ### Custom schematics

-If you created your own schematics but didn't published them yet, you can also load local schematics by adding a *relative* path in the preferences.
+If you created your own schematics but didn't published them yet, this extension can load them too.
+By default, the extension will look into `./schematics/collection.json`.

+If your schematics collection path is different, you can add a *relative* path in the VS Code preferences.
-For example: `"ngschematics.schematics": ["./schematics/collection.json"]`
+For example: `"ngschematics.schematics": ["./path/to/collection.json"]`

 [Additional steps are required](https://github.com/cyrilletuzi/vscode-angular-schematics/blob/master/docs/NX.md) if you use Nx workspace schematics.